 Objections, motions, applications, and requests relating to discovery shall not be filed in this Court under any provision in Fed.
 R. Civ.
-P. 26 or 37 unless counsel have first exhausted among themselves all extrajudicial means for resolving the differences.
+P. 26 or 37 unless the parties have first exhausted among themselves all extrajudicial means for resolving their differences.
 After extrajudicial means for the resolution of differences about discovery have been exhausted, in lieu of immediately filing a motion under Fed.
 R. Civ.
-P. 26 or 37 and S.D.
-Ohio Civ.
-R. 37.2, any party may first seek an informal telephone conference with the Judge assigned to supervise discovery in the case.
+P. 26 or 37, any party may first seek an informal telephone conference with the Judge assigned to supervise discovery in the case.